What is the best wood for wood carving? You can carve any type of wood, but that doesn’t mean that you will enjoy it.

 We feel this hybrid-dried wood is the best of both worlds!

-Definitely avoid basswood from big-box craft stores.
+Craft store basswood is far from the best wood for wood carving.
 It is usually poor in quality and you will not get clean carving results.

 If you are just starting out, you can certainly buy a little to see if you like carving.
 Then invest in some wood from a better wood source.